APLMOOC/APLMOOC/docs/course/ch1/part4.md

 No parentheses, and we get the correct answer!

-In general, when you have parentheses on the right, they are redundant.
+In general, when you have parentheses on the right end of an expression, they are redundant.
 This is easier to understand in context.
 Consider the following expression:

 ```apl